bujosa/alfirk/README.md

 # alfirk

-This is a simple project in rust, about macros
+This is a simple project in rust, about macros and how to use them.